TKarver13/Brx-Prison/README.md

 # version '1.0'

-- Also Includes some outside Peds for Criminal activities
+## OG Prison Big Bob
+- "OG" System that tracks your total prison time
+- "OG" System that grants increasing rewards and benefits for spending more time in jail

 - Job system with multiple job types and room for more copy-pasta

 - Hidden Stash System

-- "OG" System that tracks your total prison time

-- "OG" System that grants increasing rewards and benefits for spending more time in jail

 - Unique crafting for prison only